THX: THX Certified Optimode and Optimizer

 THX Certified DVD and video displays (plasma display and LCD or LED flat panels and projectors) including THX Optimode and Optimizer which allows users to see a program or the movie as originally intended.
-Some tests required the use of special "blue filter glasses," which would either be included with the Optimizer disc, or sold separately on the THX website at the time.
+Some tests required the use of special "blue filter glasses," which would either be included with the Optimizer disc, or on the THX website at the time.

 The first DVD release to include the THX Optimode is 20th Century Fox's Fight Club, which was released on June 6, 2000.

 Mascot

-THX's mascot is a robot named Tex, created by John Lasseter, the head of Pixar Animation Studios.
-He first appeared in the original Tex trailer, which premiered in theaters on July 3, 1996, with the theatrical release of Independence Day, in which he fixes up the THX logo.
-A second trailer called Tex 2: Moo Can premiered in theaters on November 26, 1997, with the original theatrical release of Alien Resurrection.
-Less than a decade later on June 9, 2006, the Tex 3: Action trailer premiered with the release of Cars.
-They were later seen in some prints of early Pixar animated films on DVDs including Toy Story, A Bug's Life, Toy Story 2, Monsters, Inc., Finding Nemo and Cars.
-In 2005, the trailers were not shown in the original home media on another Pixar animated feature film, The Incredibles which has the Cavalcade trailer instead.
-The Moo Can trailer is in some 20th Century Fox DVDs, such as Speed 2: Cruise Control and The Day the Earth Stood Still.
+THX's mascot is a robot named Tex, created by John Lasseter, the ex-CEO of Pixar Animation Studios.
+He first appeared in the original and extended Tex trailer (simply known as Tex 1 EX or Tex EX), which debuted in theaters with Independence Day on July 3, 1996, in which he fixes up the THX logo.
+A second trailer, Tex 2: Moo Can, in which he uses a moo can to perform the Deep Note, debuted in theaters on November 26, 1997, with Alien Resurrection.
+A later trailer featuring Tex titled Tex vs. the Robot, in which Tex and another robot named Bob try to place an orb into a socket in a spaceship, debuted on THX's YouTube channel on June 25, 2020, as a demo for the company's Spatial Audio technology.